andri3366/Excel_Projects/Adv_Analysis/README.md

      - Columns: Quarter
      - Values: DAX
        - Profit_Sum
-   - **Slicer:** State, Type
+   - **Slicer:** State, Product Type
+   - **Visualization:** A heat map to highlight top profit drivers for each quarter
-   - **Why it matters?** Helps the business understand which products are dominating across all states, and can be filtered to determine each products contribution by and state and year.
+   - **Why it matters?** Helps the business understand which products are dominating based on seasonal and regional performance

+## Key Takeaways
+-